MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 ### Topologies

-The Virtual datacenter can build built with four general, high-level topologies based on your needs and scale.
+The Virtual datacenter can be built based on four general, high level topologies based on your needs and scale.
 These topologies, at the highest level, are:

 *Flat* is a model in which all resources are deployed in a single virtual network.
 Subnets allow for flow control and segregation.